Eligibility requirements

 Preference will be given to submissions from Black, Indigenous, and racialized individuals, 2SLGBTQIA+ community members, and people with disabilities or disabled people.
 Staff will apply this preference with the goal of improving the representation of distinct identities in City-funded arts programming.
 To support our efforts to create inclusive spaces and opportunities, applications from artists or teams that represent other equity-deserving groups can also self-identify.

-We may find fewer mentor-mentee pairings than expected fulfill the project criteria.
-In that case, we may re-open the application process.
+Fewer mentor-mentee pairings than expected may fulfill the project criteria.
+In that case, we may re-open the application process or elect to support a smaller cohort.

 Compensation and expectations